Adopting a vegetarian diet means avoiding meat, fish, poultry, and other products containing these ingredients, like gelatin or rennet.

 7. Fake Meat

-A natural option that you can buy in shops or even make at home is Seitan, which is made from wheat gluten, the protein within wheat.
+A natural option you can buy in shops or even make at home is Seitan, which is made from wheat gluten, the protein within wheat.

 The process of making seitan involves mixing wheat flour and water, then kneading until a sticky dough develops.